Giant oarfish: Description

 The organs of the giant oarfish are concentrated toward the head end of the body, possibly enabling it to survive losing large portions of its tail.
 It has no swim bladder.
 The liver of R. glesne is orange or red, the likely result of astaxanthin in its diet.
-The lateral line begins above and behind the eye then, descending to the lower third of the body, extends to the caudal tip.
+The lateral line begins above and behind the eye then, descending to the lower third of the body and extending to the caudal tip.
+There is a postabdominal gastric caecum, a tube which extends from the end of the stomach to the end of the body.
+The function of this structure is unknown, as no food items have been observed within it.
+It is not necessary for vital functions, as Regalecus have lost half or all of the caecum and survived without it.